euberdeveloper/eagletrt-telemetria-exporter/README.md

 5. Execute `npm i`.
 6. Execute `npm run start`.

-To change the server port:
+To change the server port or the mongodb uri:

 1. Open the file `config.json`.
 2. Set the property `PORT` as needed.
+3. Set the property of the object`MONGO` as needed.

 To change something in the frontend: